michellelclement/meatblog/README.md

 Meatblog has been built using my learnings and knowledge of all the Code Academy Full Stack Developer Course modules learnt so far.
 This includes HTML, CSS, JavaScript, Python, Flask and MongoDB.

-The website is a fully responsive, custom-built website which has been designed and built with the users wants and needs first, whilst maintaining high design standards.
+The website is a fully responsive, custom-built, database backed, Flask web application which has been designed and built with the users wants and needs first, whilst maintaining high design standards.

 You can view the live website here: [Meatblog](https://meatblog.herokuapp.com/)

 ![Meatblog Homepage Mockups](static/readme_docs/mockups.jpg)

 The purpose of the website is to provide an online, Meat-based recipe blog which has been and continues to be compiled by a community of users, in addition to the site owner.
+Users are able to store, view, edit and delete their recipes.

 The owner wanted to create this website to support and increase traffic to their other business, Meatbox, a fresh meat delivery company.